Gen Z Shopping Trends and Habits for Retailers

 Young woman looking at phone next to a laptop and a desk full of painting supplies.

 Understanding Generation Z’s shopping habits is essential for retailers looking to capture valuable market share.
-As their purchasing power increases, they are reshaping how products are discovered, evaluated, and bought.
+As their purchasing power increases, they reshape how products are discovered, evaluated, and bought.

 While digital fluency is a given, Gen Z’s behavior reflects a nuanced balance between online discovery and offline loyalty, tradition and disruption, values and pragmatism, as well as individualism and community.